donia-lab/MetaBGC/README.md

 ### Running Quantify to de-replicate and quantify biosynthetic reads

-1. To de-replicate and quantify the biosynthetic reads found by Identify, the ```metabgc quantify``` script should be executed with the following parameters:
+1. To de-replicate and quantify the biosynthetic reads found by Identify, the ```metabgc quantify``` command should be executed with the following parameters:

 	```
     A. --identify_fasta, required=True: Path to the identified-biosynthetic-reads.fasta file produced by MetaBGC-Identify.